singlasahil14/SOC/README.md

 # Skew Orthogonal Convolutions, Last layer normalization, Certificate Regularization and Householder Activations

-SOC is a convolution layer that has an Orthogonal Jacobian matrix and achieves state-of-the-art standard and provably robust accuracy compared to the prior works on orthogonal convolutions.
-Last Layer normalization, Certificate Regularization and Householder Activations are additional tricks that lead to improved performance.
++ SOC is a convolution layer that has an Orthogonal Jacobian matrix and achieves state-of-the-art standard and provably robust accuracy compared to the other orthogonal convolutions.
++ Last Layer normalization leads to improved performance when the number of classes is large.
++ Certificate Regularization leads to significantly improved robustness certificates.
++ Householder Activations improves the performance for deeper networks.

 ## Prerequisites